tylerhill122/Campaign-Finance/README.md

   # Load
     > Created the table candiate_id
-    > Created a unique candidate ID .to link VARCHAR ID from the dataset.
+    > Created a unique candidate ID to link VARCHAR ID from the dataset.
     > Created the candidate table.
     > Created the candidate contrbutions tracking table.
+    > Created a query to view the results from efforts.
+    > Both Tyler and Phil are interested in politics as hobbies and thought this was an interesting questions and would the same results fom several years (Analyzed in the Kaggle dataset) reflect the same conclusion.